KarlS2/livedrop--KarlSassine-/docs/ai-first/touchpoints.md

 ### Feasibility Note
 Product catalog is available via existing API with descriptions and metadata.
 We'll use OpenAI text-embedding-ada-002 for semantic search with Pinecone vector DB.
 Next prototype step: Build semantic search MVP with 100 products to test query understanding and result relevance before full catalog integration.
+Use embeddings (e.g., text-embedding-ada-002) with Pinecone for retrieval; use GPT-4o-mini as the reranker/explanation model.
+Expected avg cost per request (after cache): ≈ $0.016 (gross LLM call ≈ $0.05).

 ---